Passive House Design

 Healthy

-The ventilation system must provide 30m3 of fresh, healthy filtered air every hour for every person in the building.
-The system is able to filter out pollutants, smoke and allergens to create a healthy indoor environment.
+The ventilation system in a Passive House must provide 30 m³ of fresh, filtered air every hour for every person in the building.
+The system filters out pollutants, smoke and allergens to create a healthy indoor environment.

 Economical